 Jowlān-zanān: “writhing,” “revolving in agony.”
 The lover who, even beheaded, continues to circle the beloved, revolving in his own blood.

-The court appears less frequently than the garden or the tavern, yet it organizes a distinctive emotional register that recurs across the tradition with considerable persistence.
-The beloved is imagined as sovereign, the lover as supplicant, and the distance between them is expressed in the formal language of royal hierarchy.
-The lover approaches as a petitioner (‘arz) waiting at the threshold (dargāh) for an audience that may never be granted.
-He presents himself as slave (bandeh) or beggar (gedā) in service (khedmat), his condition dependent upon a word of favor from above.
-The beloved issues commands (farmān) with the force of royal decree.
-The dyad of shāh o gedā, king and beggar, captures this world in its simplest form: the lover is the beggar encamped at the court gate, too devoted to leave and too lowly to enter.
-This vocabulary was not invented for love poetry.
-It was borrowed entire from the world of Persianate power, and the borrowing was so complete that the beloved’s sovereignty feels in the poetry structurally real.
+The court appears less often than the garden or the tavern, yet it furnishes a distinct emotional register that recurs throughout the tradition.
+The beloved is imagined as sovereign, the lover as supplicant, and the distance between them is rendered in the formal language of royal hierarchy.
+The lover comes as a petitioner (‘arz), waiting at the threshold (dargāh) for an audience that may never be granted; presents as slave (bandeh) or beggar (gedā) in service (khedmat), whose condition hangs upon a word of favour from above; and receives the beloved’s commands (farmān) as royal decree.
+The pairing of shāh o gedā, king and beggar, holds this world in its simplest form: the lover is the beggar encamped at the court gate, too devoted to leave and too lowly to enter.
+It should be observed that this vocabulary was borrowed entire from the world of Persianate power, where it had long served in earnest; and the borrowing was so complete that the beloved’s sovereignty stands in the poetry as a plain fact of rank.

-The lover does not ask for the whole of the beloved’s treasury of love (khazāne-ye eshgh, servat-e eshgh, ganj).
-He petitions for a single coin from an inexhaustible store: a glance, a word, a moment of attention dispensed from the sovereign’s abundance.
-The disproportion between what is asked and what the beloved possesses is itself part of the imagery’s force.
+Nor does the lover ask for the whole of the beloved’s treasury of love (khazāne-ye eshgh, servat-e eshgh, ganj).
+The petition is for a single coin from an inexhaustible store — a glance dispensed from the sovereign’s abundance, or a moment of attention — and the disproportion between what is asked and what the beloved possesses is itself part of the imagery’s force.

 Shāh: “king.”
 The beloved as sovereign ruler over the lover’s world.